SajidIbnNayeem/Trakveil/README.md

 * Direction - Only available if user is moving
 * Speed - Only available if user is moving

-**Along with Location Information we also get Device Information without any permissions :**
+**Along with Location Information we also get Device Information without any permissions:**
 * Unique ID using Canvas Fingerprinting
 * Device Model - Not always available
 * Operating System